-But no matter how hard we try, there is always a chance that an adoption reclaim can happen.
 When I adopted, my son’s birth mother changed her mind twice.
-In the end, it all worked out and is one of the reasons I’m helping birth parents and adoptive parents today!
-Here, I share what to do if this happens to you, a true story, and signs that a birth mother will change her mind.
+In the end, it all worked out, and it is one of the reasons I’m helping birth parents and adoptive parents today!
+Here, I share what to do if this happens to you and signs that a birth mother will change her mind.

 Tips to Follow If the Birth Mother Changes Her Mind